walterhiggins/ScriptCraft/docs/API-Reference.md

    - object : Additional (optional) information passed into the foreach method.
    - array : The entire array.

- * object (optional) : An object which may be used by the callback.
+ * context (optional) : An object which may be used by the callback.
  * delay (optional, numeric) : If a delay is specified (in ticks - 20 ticks = 1 second), then the processing will be scheduled so that each item will be processed in turn with a delay between the completion of each